I can see my former, kid-self fling my school shoe in frustration off my feet and it colliding with the glass doors.

 Woah– we hadn’t had a fight yet.

-I don’t know a lot about my mother, only our shared past life before our migration patterns changed and we parted ways.
+I don’t know a lot about my mother, only our shared past life before our migration patterns made us part ways.

-However it’s rather confusing to think her and my dad ever shared the same bed let alone a life of 20 years, side by side.
+However it’s rather confusing to think her and my dad ever shared the same bed let alone a life of 20 years.

-They are such different people.
-It must have been like waking up from a dream of many years, and realising your partner speaks a totally different language.
+It must have been like waking up from a dream of many years and realising your partner speaks a totally different language.
 And better yet, uses that as an excuse to ignore you.

 My mum and my last meeting ended with both of us not speaking.
-It was my 23rd birthday and we were having a great time, until we stumbled across the unsavoury elephant in our patched-relationship, which was that we had different versions of the past.
+It was my 23rd birthday and we were having a great time.
+That was, until we stumbled across the unsavoury elephant of sharing totally different versions of the past.

-In hers she left an unhappy marriage, wth basically nothing and had to start from scratch.
+In hers she left an unhappy marriage with basically nothing and had to start from scratch.

 And in mine, my mother departed with my dad’s credit-card, half our furniture and my brother while I stayed behind, along with all the other things she didn’t want.